thorek/gama/libs/doc/permissions.md

 }
 ```

-See how an application can provide a principal here: [Securing your API](./securing-api.md).
+See how an application can provide a principal here: [GAMA Principal](./gama-principal.md).

 <br>